davenyen/BINF6111_PROJECT/README.md

 cd /Volumes/Data1/PROJECTS/CROPseq/Pilot/hnPCR/iSeq_Script.txt
 The original source is https://github.com/shendurelab/single-cell-ko-screens TruSeq Read 1 is used to sequence 16 bp 10x Barcodes and 12 bp UMI

-# Part A: Parse fastq files and sort into respective groups/targets based on barcodes
-Files used - functions.py, cell_assign.py, parse_fastq.py